hamelsmu/python-notes/blog/content/post/py.md

 You will see the execution times for each script linearly increase as you increase the number of these scripts running in parallel.  **For this particular task, adding threads does not make anything faster.
 But why?**  This is because the fibonacci task is CPU bound so threads will compete with each other for resources on the same CPU core.

 Python threads work by interleaving the execution of different tasks on your CPU.[^5]  Only one thread runs at a time, and have the ability to take turns executing in small bits until all threads are done.
-The details of how this processing is interleaved (if interleaved at all) is carried out by the GIL and your operating system, so you need not worry about how this happens (with one exception mentioned below).
-Because you are restricted to a single CPU core in Python, interleaving a bunch of CPU bound tasks will not speed up the total runtime of those tasks.
+The details of how thread processing is interleaved is carried out by the GIL and your operating system, so you need not worry about this detail (with one exception mentioned below).
+Interleaving a bunch of CPU bound tasks will not speed up the total runtime of those tasks.
 However, if your tasks involve lots of non-CPU time, such as waiting for network connections, or disk I/O, threading tasks may result in a considerable speedup.
 A canonical way of simulating a non-cpu bound task in python is to use the built-in function `time.sleep()`.

 To check my understanding about threads and performance, I edited [this code](https://realpython.com/intro-to-python-threading/#working-with-many-threads) from the tutorial on threads mentioned to above, and changed `time.sleep(2)` to `fib(20)` and back again: